-Intego bundles all its top security programs together for ultimate Mac protection.
-Programs include a firewall, parental controls, and vulnerability scans and malware blocking.
+Intego bundles all its top security programs together for ultimate Mac protection, including a firewall and parental controls.

 Best for Families: McAfee Total Protection

 McAfee has gotten a bad wrap in the past because it didn't do well when it came to blocking threats.
-Plus, it used a lot of system resources which created lag on computers.
-But it has worked hard over the last few years and now is an industry leader and my top pick for the best Windows antivirus.
+Plus, it used a lot of system resources, which created lag on computers.
+But it has worked hard over the last few years and now is an industry leader.
 While testing McAfee Total Protection on Mac, I was impressed with how fast it stopped malicious downloads, blocked dangerous websites, and warned of phishing schemes.
 It earned a perfect score for stopping all threats.
 McAfee Total Protection is an excellent choice for families that have multiple devices to protect.
 It works on PCs, and both Android and iPhones with all devices and settings managed from a single online account.
 Plus, McAfee has some of the best parental controls that both block inappropriate content and control when and how long children can be online.